 Unlike most of the ads on this list, The Film didn’t’ premiere during the Super Bowl.
 Instead, it debuted in movie theatres with … Bridget Jones: The Edge of Reason.
 Since the commercial actually has something of a plot—regular-yet-super-attractive man enjoys a brief, doomed with runaway world-famous actress—we’re guessing it was like one of those shorts they play before Pixar films.

 The only difference, really, is that this “short” cost almost as much as the full-length film it was preceding.
-To learn more about how you can build up your savings, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.